Translation Service Guide¶

 - Sarvam AI automatically appends

--INto language codes (e.g.,hibecomeshi-IN) - NLLB uses extended codes internally (e.g.,
+-INto language codes (e.g.,hibecomeshi-IN) - NLLB uses extended codes internally.
+The full mapping is shown below.

 Single (Sync) Translation¶